meta0102/laravel-config-writer/README.md

 The following value types are supported for writing: strings, integers and booleans.

+## Changes in this fork

+This fork reworks how config writer updates files.
+This writer accepts an array in write() to allow for multiple configuration values to be accepted.
+This also reworks the Rewrite call to only write to each file once for efficiency.

 ### Usage Instructions

 Add this to ```app/config/app.php``` under the 'providers' key: